 Project Timeline

-Project implementation will likely not occur until FY 2026 and is subject to funding availability.
+Project implementation has yet to be determined and is subject to funding availability.

 Project Cost and Funding Source

-Construction of the Sunset Hills Road Drainage Improvement Project is estimated to cost about $11 million.
+Anticipated construction cost of the Sunset Hills Project has yet to be determined.
 Stormwater projects are funded through the county Stormwater Service District.